 Another difference between the two is how they reproduce.
 Shrimp carry their their fertilized eggs with them on the underside of their bodies.
 Prawns release their eggs in to the water to grow on their own.

 If you’re trying to tell what you have on your plate, the easiest way is to check the overlapping on the shell segments.

 Do shrimp and prawns taste different?

 You’ll likely never find “prawn scampi” written on the menu, but you’ve probably eaten it at least once.
 Once the crustaceans come out of their shells, it’s nearly impossible to tell the difference based on taste, so they’re often used interchangeably.
-Some people think prawns have a slightly sweeter, meatier taste, but many can’t tell the difference.
+Some people think prawns have a slightly sweeter, meatier taste, but most can’t tell the difference.

 Confusing the issue even more is the fact that “shrimp” has become a catch-all term for both crustaceans in the northern states, while “prawn” is favored in the southern states.
 In the UK, Australia, New Zealand and Ireland, “prawn” is the general term, as well.
 In either place, it’s not uncommon to substitute one for the other when served unshelled.

 There are no major differences between prawns and shrimp when it comes to nutritional value, according to Healthline.com.
 Both are a good source of low-calorie protein.
 Three ounces of either contain about 18 grams of protein and about 85 calories.
 They have a good amount of healthy omega-3 fatty acids, vitamin B12, iron, and phosphorus.